Adam Dustan

 • Working with the new Creative Director, I concepted a new brand treatment using models in the “sprinkle” shape pulled from the new logo

-Snap’s first official design system, Mercury, was adopted
+Snap’s first official design system, Mercury, was implemented

 • My VP nicknamed me the “Godfather of the Design System” for evangelizing and getting leadership buy-in to invest resources, while collaborating with Engineering on execution and approach